 Engaged.
 Creative.
 Art & Design.

-Read about fall 2016 arts events in our latest brochure.
+Read about spring 2017 arts events in our latest brochure.

 This exciting and engaging spring semester event is part of the Annual Brother Joseph W. Stander Symposium and takes place at the Benjamin & Marian Schuster Performing Arts Center, One West Second Street in Downtown Dayton.
 View our videos and photos to learn more.